Big Bertha

 "So you remember what a freaky looking guy the photographer was?
 I’m impressed," Doreen said, sounding as if she was anything but.

-"Oh, don’t get me wrong," Victor said.
-"I was on your side.
+"Oh, don’t get me wrong.
+I was on your side.
 The photographer had no right to embarrass you that way.
 Some people just can’t fake a smile.
 But the photographer did have a point—your smile, when it came, was well worth the wait."

-"I mean it," Victor said.
-"At the time, I got your name and a few days later I put in a call to you.
+"I mean it.
+At the time, I got your name and a few days later I put in a call to you.
 Someone, your father I guess, said you were working in Kennebunkport.
 I called again in September, but you had just left for nursing school.
-I called there several times, too, even left messages, but you never called back."
+I called there a couple of times, even left a message for you to call me when you had a chance, but I never heard from you."

 Victor and Doreen’s chat was interrupted right then by Lenore, who poked her head into the room and rang a little bell she was carrying.
-It was five minutes before midnight and Lenore wanted everyone to come into the living room for a champagne toast.
+It was five minutes before midnight and she wanted everyone to come into the living room for a champagne toast.

 "Whatever it is," Victor said, "she seems as though she could use some cheering up."